jhoerr/cloudmesh-manual/docs/_sources/storage/database.rst.txt

 AWSS3 Objectstore Provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is unclear waht the difference to AWSS3 the one from cloudmesh-cloud
+It is unclear what the difference to AWSS3 the one from cloudmesh-cloud
 is Please explain.
-If its the same, let us know and we shoudl merge
+If its the same, let us know and we should merge

 The storage provider kind is ``objstorage``.
 The Provider is located at